brent-c-mills/kitchen-xenserver/README.md

 # <a name="title"></a> Kitchen::Xenserver

 A Test Kitchen Driver for Xenserver.
+(Tested with 6.2 and 6.5)

 ## <a name="requirements"></a> Requirements